Standardized Curriculum and Training

 Curriculum is at the heart of technician recruitment, training and credentialing.
 Subject matter experts in the industry, along with professional curriculum developers and technical writers, identified the key areas of required knowledge and expertise needed to develop a well-rounded, practical training and certification program.
 Featuring digital textbooks, PowerPoint decks, video and other modern teaching tools, the newly developed curriculum is the framework for instructing and training new and existing RV techs.

 The Institute will apply practical application to all of its curriculum and credentialing processes.
 In addition, vendor and supplier training are being built into the methodology for more advanced credentialing.
 The institute will provide theory-based training as the initial building blocks in the program.
 The next levels will involve the more complex supplier-specific training from vendors.
-This will allow technicians to become a generalist or specialize in a specific area such as appliances, low voltage, attachments, etc.
+This will allow technicians to become a generalist or specialize in a specific area.